Defense of Violations of Supervised Release and Federal Probation

 Defense of Supervised Release Violation or Probation Violation

 Judges in federal court take allegations of a violation exceptionally seriously.
-When many federal defense lawyers are too intimidated to handle allegations of a judge on a violation of probation or of supervised release, the defense team with LEWIS & DICKSTEIN, P.L.L.C. are not afraid to fight to protect you and stand up against any challenge.
-If you are accused of a probation or supervised release violation on a federal felony or misdemeanor, please call us today for a free consultation at (248) 263-6800 or kindly complete a Request for Assistance Form and an experienced lawyer will promptly contact you.
+When many federal defense lawyers are too intimidated to handle allegations of a judge on a violation of probation or of supervised release, the defense team with LEWIS & DICKSTEIN, P.L.L.C. is not afraid to fight to protect you and stand up against any challenge.
+If you are accused of a probation or supervised release violation on a federal felony or misdemeanor, please call us today, and we will find a way to help you.